 3) Big Star – Jesus Christ

 This joyous, jangly ode to the big man himself would be at home on any happy-clappy Christian rock album.
 Instead, it sits incongruously in the middle of Big Star’s Third, one of the bleakest records ever made.
 One suspects that the sentiments behind it might not be entirely sincere.

-This is possibly the loudest version of Silent Night you’ve ever heard, full of shredding guitars and topped with a wizard baritone.
-Legendary thespian Lee, who sadly died in June, came late to the metal scene – at 91 he became the oldest ever artist to make the Billboard singles chart with Jingle Hell.
+This is possibly the loudest version of Silent Night I’ve ever heard, full of shredding guitars and topped with a wizard baritone.
+Legendary thespian Lee, who sadly died in 2015, came late to the metal scene – at 91, he was the oldest ever artist to make the Billboard singles chart with Jingle Hell.